liamckie/maze-game/README.md

 # Maze
-This game was created with C# and ascii art.
+This aim of this game is to reach the "X" marker, it's a simple one maze game.